 6. Messy and Tousled Short Wavy Hair

 The tried and tested way of styling your short wavy hair is by giving it a messy yet structured tousled look.
-This trendy hairstyle makes you look as though you’ve just woken up but in a very chic way.
+This trendy hairstyle for wavy haired women makes you look as though you’ve just woken up but in a very chic way.

 7. Dip-Dyed Waves